 assetHistory(string Name, int Mode)

-Loads price history of an asset from online servers, such as Yahoo™, or from the broker's server.
+Loads price history of an asset from online data providers such as Quandl™, or from the broker's price server.

-Asset name used by Yahoo, or Quandl code, or 0 for the current asset.
+Asset name used by the price source, or Quandl code, or 0 for the current asset.

 FROM_YAHOO|UNADJUSTED - use unadjusted prices.

-1 - download one-minute (M1) price data from the broker's server.
+1 - download one-minute (M1) price data from the selected broker or price source.

-0 - download tick quote (T1) data from the broker's server (Zorro S required).
+0 - download tick quote (T1) data from the selected broker or price source (Zorro S required).

-- For trading with brokers that do not support historical prices in their API, set the PRELOAD flag and use assetHistory() for downloading recent historical data from Yahoo or Quandl prior to the first asset call.
-This works for daily data only.
+- For trading with brokers that do not support historical prices in their API, set the PRELOAD flag and use assetHistory() for downloading recent historical data prior to the first asset call.
+This works for D1 data only.

-- The raw .csv data from Yahoo or Quandl is stored in History\history.csv.
-If the download fails due to a problem with the asset or a server issue, this file usually contains no CSV data, but an error message from the Yahoo or Quandl server.
+- The raw .csv data from Yahoo, Google, or Quandl is stored in History\history.csv.
+If the download fails due to a problem with the asset or a server issue, this file usually contains a detailed error message from the price server.

-- Outliers in the price history from Quandl and Yahoo are automatically fixed.
+- Outliers in the price history are automatically fixed.

 - MT4 servers usually have no long price history, so the command will print an error message or only partially download the history.
-IB provides limited price history.
+Some brokers, such as IB, also provide only limited price history.
 FCXM servers provide price history from 2002 for currencies, and from 2008 for some CFDs.
 Before downloading prices, check if they are not already available in the History folder or on the Zorro download page.

 - When downloading data from a broker, the asset is subscribed automatically (if possible via API).
 The recent values of the asset's Spread, PipCost, etc. are updated to the Assets.dta file even if no price history is downloaded.
 This way new assets can be added and available assets can be set up to their current parameter values for further simulations.